Version 5

 Some objects can contain a collection of other objects, records, and data.

-• Collections are supported only on read operations.
+• Collections aren’t supported on query operations.

 • To select a collection within the fields parameter, specify the name of the collection, similar to how relationships are selected.